prlakshm/prlakshm/README.md

 ## About Me 👋

-Hi! 😄 My name is Pranavi, and I'm currently sophomore at Brown University.
+Hi! 😄 My name is Pranavi, and I'm a current sophomore at Brown University.
 I'm concentrating in Computer Science under the AI/ML and Design pathway.

 My interests include fullstack development (frontend or backend— I have no preference!) and data science.
 I'm also a member of Rewriting the Code (RTC), an organization for increasing opportunities of women in computer science and engineering.